WATERSHED WITNESS TOURS

 Around the world struggles with drought and clean water continue to worsen, while learning from embedded stories of consideration and improved access become so vital -- and inspiring too, like granting rivers the rights of people (welcome to personhood Ganga, Yamuna, Whanganui rivers!)

-Closer to home, there are Bay Area Ohlone indigenous initiatives we can support this season, and near at hand challenges of climate justice, including East Bay sacrifice zones, and Californian's access to clean water, to educate each other and get involved around together..
+Closer to home, there are Bay Area Ohlone indigenous initiatives we can support this season, and near at hand challenges of climate justice, including East Bay sacrifice zones, and Californian's access to clean water, to educate each other and get involved around together.

 This Watershed Witness Tour offers the possibility of embedding ourselves within these stories, and passes along a portion of the proceeds from each tour to support local and global watershed protection.
-This fall we'll be supporting the Winnemem Wintu Salmon Run, tracing by foot, horse, bike, and boat, the route our Salmon family return to their birth homes on the McCloud River.
+This year we'll again be supporting the Winnemem Wintu Salmon Run, tracing by foot, horse, bike, and boat, the route our Salmon family return to their birth homes on the McCloud River.

 May all our rivers flow free.